YangletLiu/RL4QC/README.md

 We hope this project can bridge the gap between the quantum circuit and the deep learning, especially the RL community, to work together to find the real “quantum supremacy” and prompt the techniuqe development.

-## Roadmap
+##  :jp: Roadmap

-In our project, we will focus on two aspects, namely the dataset and benchmark,
+In our project, we will mainly focus on two aspects, namely the dataset and benchmark,

 __dataset__: We will release various datasets for the tensor representations of quantum circuits, for other researchers to verify their ideas.
-[ ] Tensor-Train/MPS tensor network
+:white_check_mark: Tensor-Train/MPS tensor network
-[ ] Tensor-Ring tensor network
+:white_check_mark: Tensor-Ring tensor network
-[ ] Tree tensor network
+:white_check_mark: Tree tensor network
-[ ] PEPS tensor network
+:white_large_square: PEPS tensor network
-[ ] MERA tensor network
+:white_large_square: MERA tensor network
-[ ] Google's Sycamore circuit
+:white_large_square: Google's Sycamore circuit

 __benchmark__: We will merge and supply widely used algorithms, which has been applied for the classical simulations of quantum circuits, for other researchers to compare their methods' performance.
-[ ] greey strategy of optimized einsum (OE)
+:white_check_mark: greey strategy of optimized einsum (OE)
-[ ] dinamic programming of optimized einsum (OE)
+:white_check_mark: dinamic programming of optimized einsum (OE)
-[ ] kahypar
+:white_check_mark: kahypar
-[ ] RL-Hamiltonian
+:white_large_square: RL-Hamiltonian

-We are always welcome other researchers to contribute the benchmark algorithms, including the suggestions of methods, better hyper-parameters, etc., and the datasets, especially the pratical quantum circuits.
+:wave: We are always welcome other researchers to contribute the benchmark algorithms, including the suggestions of methods, better hyper-parameters, etc., and the datasets, especially the pratical quantum circuits.

-## Experimental Results
+## :clipboard: Experimental Results
 ### Tensor-Train/MPS tensor network
 ![TT](https://user-images.githubusercontent.com/75991833/217780619-40f42213-62b8-4db5-bfa9-0c9f8d97081d.png)